First Love (Hikaru Utada song)

 "First Love" is a song by the Japanese-American singer-songwriter Hikaru Utada.
-It was released on April 28, 1999, as the third Japanese language single from her second studio album, First Love, which was issued a month previously.
-It was certified double platinum for 800,000 copies shipped to stores in Japan.
+It was released on April 28, 1999, as the third single from their second studio album, First Love, which was issued a month previously.
+It was released in two formats: an 8cm mini CD and 12cm standard CD both featuring different mixes.
+The song was used as the theme for the dorama series Majo no Jōken.
+It was also used as the entrance march for the opening ceremony of the Spring 2000 National High School Baseball Tournament.